UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-An object with two :code:`titleInfo` elements and one having an attribute of :code:`type="alternative"`.
+This category consists of records with two :code:`titleInfo` elements and one having an attribute of :code:`type="alternative"`.
+This situation occurs when a resource has more than one title that can be transcribed from it.

 Justification
 ^^^^^^^^^^^^^

-Keeping direct mapping simple.
+Resources are often known by more than one title, so including all known titles will help with discovery.
+It is important for the title that is displayed as the main title to be separate from any secondary titles, so both need their own properties.

 XPath
 ^^^^^